Is Keurig worth it? To help you figure out the right answer for you, here are 6 things you should know before you buy a Keurig coffee maker.

-1. It’s quick, but only if you leave it on
+1. Keurig is super quick, but only if you leave it on

-Keurig will save you time if you drink several cups throughout the day and you keep your coffee maker on all the time.
-On average, Keurig needs 60 seconds to brew 8-ounce cup and 30 – 60 seconds to reheat the water for the next cup.
-Just insert the pod and you don’t have to deal with ground coffee or cleaning filter basket after that.
-However, just like any other coffee maker, it needs to heat the water first.
+If you drink several cups throughout the day and you keep your machine on, Keurig will save you so much time.
+The machine needs 60 seconds to brew an 8 ounce cup, and only 30 – 60 seconds to reheat the water for the next cup.
+Plus, you don’t need to deal with ground coffee or cleaning.

 2. Keurig is not a lifetime investment